getify/foi-lang/formalization-work/Foi-Specification.md

 Step 4 therefore fires only when two candidates are genuinely incomparable -- the value's namespace belongs to two unions, neither a member of the other, and both declare the marker.
 Declaration order does not change the answer, which is why this rejects rather than picking.

 The **disambiguation surface** for step 4 is whether a written type annotation participates in dispatch.
-Dispatch reads `__ns` (§9.6), and an annotation does not rewrite it, so under the rules stated here no annotation redirects resolution; §9.7 owes the answer as part of `:as` checking.
-Until it lands, a step-4 rejection is resolved at the declarations: one of the two unions drops the marker, or the member declares its own.
+Dispatch reads `__ns` (§9.6), and an annotation does not rewrite it (§9.7.6), so no annotation redirects resolution.
+A step-4 rejection is resolved at the declarations: one of the two unions drops the marker, or the member declares its own.
+Whether a disambiguation surface should exist at all is §9.9's.

 **Constructors do not participate.** The `@` marker dispatches on a namespace handle rather than on an instance's `__ns` (§3.8), and a union declares no constructor (§9.2.3). `U@ x` against a union is rejected whether or not `U`'s members declare constructors.